Skip to main content

 Other international legal agreements, such as the United Nations Declaration on the Rights of Indigenous Peoples, the Convention on the Rights of Persons with Disabilities, and the 1951 Convention Relating to the Status of Refugees, address the specific housing-related rights of certain groups.
 Ombudsman Toronto will use these international legal agreements to help assess whether the City is living up to its obligation to progressively realize the right to adequate housing.

-“Progressive realization” means that, while the City can’t solve the housing crisis right away, it must use all available resources and tools to constantly move forward and help people realize their right to adequate housing.* As part of this work, the City must measure its progress and do so in a transparent way.
-We will help to hold the City to account on this work.
+“Progressive realization” means that, while the City cannot solve the housing crisis right away, it must use all available resources and tools to constantly move forward and help people realize their right to adequate housing.
+As part of this work, the City must measure its progress and do so in a transparent way.
+We will help to hold the City’s Public Service to account on this work.

-Canadian laws, including the Canadian Charter of Rights and Freedoms, Ontario’s Human Rights Code, the Residential Tenancies Act, the Building Code Act, and the City’s HousingTO 2020-2030 Action Plan also inform the Housing Unit’s work.
-The 2020-2023 Action Plan sets out the blueprint for the City to fulfill its obligations under the Toronto Housing Charter.
+Canadian laws, including the Canadian Charter of Rights and Freedoms, the National Housing Strategy Act¸ Ontario’s Human Rights Code, the Residential Tenancies Act, the Building Code Act, and the City’s HousingTO 2020-2030 Action Plan also inform the Housing Unit’s work.
+The 2020-2023 Action Plan sets out the blueprint for the City to fulfill its commitments under the Toronto Housing Charter.

 A Human Rights-Based Approach to Housing Investigations and Reviews